 Finally, I want to just go over some Class B site restrictions.
 Class B, as you remember, are the pathogens that can be detected in your biosolids.
 If you land apply, you have to restrict public access to the land for a year, unless there’s a low risk, which can be 30 days animals can’t graze on the land for 30 days.
-And if you have food with harvested crops that touch the biosolids such as stuff below the land surface, and you mechanically incorporate, then you can’t harvest those crops for up to 20 months.
-So just make sure that that stuff is not happening when biosolids is on land, because it does put the public at risk.
+And if you have food with harvested crops that touch the biosolids, such as stuff below the land surface, and you mechanically incorporate, then you can’t harvest those crops for up to 20 months.
+So just make sure that that stuff is not happening when biosolid is on land because it does put the public at risk.
 Now I want to move on and talk about a little of the disadvantages.
-And I feel like I am talking a lot about the disadvantages because there’s so many different ways you can get people sick, but just quickly, the disadvantages can be odor.
+And I feel like I am talking a lot about the disadvantages because there are so many different ways you can get people sick, but just quickly, the disadvantages can be the odor.
 Biosolids don’t always have the best odor.
-There are ways to help mitigate that during treatment, you can pollute water if the land floods and there’s biosolids on the ground, you can pull out streams or rivers.
+There are ways to help mitigate that during treatment.
+You can pollute water if the land floods and there are biosolids on the ground.
+You can pull out streams or rivers.
 So there is that risk.
 That’s why they encourage mechanical incorporation or injection.
 So the biosolids aren’t swept away in a flood or a rain event, and you can also get people sick.
 And that’s one of the things that you can be held liable if people die and they find out biosolids did it, then they’re going to come back to who applied them.
 And the operator’s the one who’s held liable.

 Biosolids Reporting & Recordkeeping (15:53)

-Based on the amount sludge that your facility generates dictates the amount of times you need a monitor for heavy metals and pathogens.
-If you produce zero to 325, dry tons of solids, you only have to test once a year.
-When I think the most popular one is 325 to 1,680 dry tons and you have to test four times a year from there.
+The amount of sludge that your facility generates dictates the amount of times you need a monitor for heavy metals and pathogens.
+If you produce zero to 325 dry tons of solids, you only have to test once a year.
+When I think the most popular one is 325 to 1,680 dry tons, and you have to test four times a year from there.
 If you have more than that, it’s six times per year.
 And even more than that, it’s 12 times per year, once a month.
 So make sure you’re testing your biosolids your required amount of times.
-Just to make sure you have as much records as possible
+Just to make sure you have as many records as possible

 NET: NPDES eReporting Tool (17:45)